sherzberg/wercker-step-slack-notify/readme.md

 CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 # Changelog

+## 0.0.11
+- added custom passed/failed message
+- change how to specify the channel(Ex. "#room", "@someone")
+- change default icon and username

 ## 0.0.8
 - added custom icon url, icon emoji, and username properties